True specialist

 How long do I have to make a misdiagnosis claim?

 As is the case for all medical negligence claims, there is a set time limit of three years from when the injury is realised for someone to make a misdiagnosis claim.
-There are some exceptions to this – children have until their 21st birthday, and there is no time limit for anyone who is mentally incapacitated.

 • We are the only medical negligence specialist firm in Essex & East Anglia